 Access to these services comes through referrals from the Virginia Williams Family Resource Center, the central intake for DC’s coordinated homelessness assistance system for families with children.

-Every family at risk or experiencing homelessness in the District of Columbia must register at Virginia Williams Resource Center before receiving housing and social services.
+Every family at risk of or experiencing homelessness in the District of Columbia must register at Virginia Williams Resource Center before receiving housing and social services.

 If you are a family in need of these services, please visit: